 So the big question is…

-…how much does a million dollar insurance policy cost?
+…how much would a million dollar life insurance policy cost?

 Here are the top companies that do offer competitive rates for million dollar life insurance policies: